kajidog/systemd-mcp/README.md

 ## Key Features

 - **Simple Configuration File:** Simply describe the commands of servers you want to manage in `mcp_server.conf`.
-- **Automatic ID Generation:** Each server command is automatically assigned a unique ID (hash) based on its content.
+- **Flexible ID Management:** Each server command is automatically assigned a unique ID (hash) based on its content, or you can specify custom IDs.
 - **Command-line Operations:** Use `mcpctl` to check IDs with `status` and operate individual servers with `start`, `stop`, and `restart`.
 - **Automatic Process Restart:** When a process terminates for reasons other than `mcpctl stop`, the daemon automatically restarts it.
 - **systemd Integration:** Easy service registration using `mcp-manager.service`.